• Image

 …there’s a land, a resort, or a tucked‑away corner that mirrors your favorite genre.

 It’s why so many authors write here.
 Why so many readers feel at home here.
-Why the parks feel like stepping into the pages of something familiar.
+Why the parks feel like stepping into the pages of a familiar story even if you don't know the title.
+It's a unique space that can't be replicated, and no where else on earth holds that same feeling.

 5. Disney is a sanctuary for the reading life